oakmanjacob/parallel_krylov/README.md

 ## Overview
 This represents a semester long project for a seminar at Lehigh University.
 The goal of this project is to implement and examine both sequential and parallel versions of several Krylov methods, starting with GMRES.
 These will be compared for use in solving generated Convection-Diffusion problems.

+### Notes
+After running gperf, the lines which have the most impact on performace is one that is combined vector addition and vector-scalar product an one which computes the dot product of two vectors.
+These may be somewhat parallelizable but first it will be worth looking at using AVX SIMD instructions to optimize these.

 ### Implementation Plan
 - [x] Set up a repository to store the project files and create a docker image which can ensure a stable build environment.
 - [x] Implement infrastructure for the project including writing classes for storing sparse matrices using the Compressed Sparse Row and Compressed Diagonal formats.
 Part of this project will be examining how these and other datastructures can affect performance.